mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/architecture/configuration.md

 #### Modification

-The `ServerManager` is the only place that allows the persistent server configuration to be modified, you cannot modify directly through the **configuration** module.
+The `ServerManager` is the only place that allows the persistent server configuration to be modified.
+Changes cannot be made directly through the **configuration** module.
 Once a server is modified, the `ServerManager` will update the **configuration** module with the new changes.

 When a server is added or updating, up to two events will be emitted:
 - `SERVERS_UPDATE`: This event is emitted when the `ServerManager` has new changes.
 This could be a name, URL or an ordering change.
-- `SERVERS_URL_MODIFIED`: This event is emitted specifically when a URL has changed, signifying that the application might need to fetch new remote server information, or refresh any views associated with the server to reflect the new URL.
+- `SERVERS_URL_MODIFIED`: This event is emitted specifically when a URL has changed, signifying that the application might need to fetch new remote server information or refresh any views associated with the server to reflect the new URL.

 #### Lookup